mostgood1/NBA-Betting/README.md

 - Legacy `/web/` and `/web/index.html` redirect to `/` for a single canonical entrypoint

 Notes:
+- Use the Flask app for both UI and APIs (no separate static http.server is needed).
-- The UI is static; the app serves JSON/CSV artifacts directly from the repo (`/data/...`) for the client to render.
+- The app serves JSON/CSV artifacts directly from `/data/...` for the client to render.
-- Prefer hitting cron endpoints to regenerate predictions/odds artifacts; the page will reflect updates without redeploy.
+- Prefer hitting cron endpoints or CLI to regenerate predictions/odds artifacts; the page will reflect updates without redeploy.

 ## Admin endpoints (optional)